 AUBH recognizes that students hold the primary responsibility for their education and, hence, for their program choices.
-However, the Academic Advisor plays a crucial role in developing an informed basis for making responsible and thoughtful academic decisions.
-The obligation to know and abide by the regulations of the chosen program resides with the student.
+However, the Academic Advisor plays a crucial role in developing an informed basis penalized with a fee. for making responsible and thoughtful academic decisions.
+The obligation to know Adding, Dropping, and/or Withdrawal of and abide by the regulations of the chosen Courses program resides with the student.
 Thus, Academic Advisors assist with academic planning, but final responsibility rests with the student.

 Academic Advisors are assigned before students enroll in classes.
-If, for any reason, 1.
-Consult with the assigned Academic a student wishes to have a different Academic Advisor, the student may submit 2.
-Change your course selection on the an official Change of Academic Advisor request form.
+If, for any reason, a student wishes to have a different Academic Advisor, the student may submit an official Change of Academic Advisor request form.